ONSdigital/fwmt-job-resource-service/README.md

 # fwmt-staff-job-resource-service
-Service to create, update and delete jobs from the table.
+Service to create, update and delete users and jobs.